 - View as map

-There are many walks throughout the Crom Estate; the Wildlife Walk which is 4.2 miles/6.6km in length.
+There are many walks throughout the Crom Estate; the main loop is approximately 3 miles.
 The grounds are partly accessed by wheelchair.
-The grass and woodland pathways are free of slopes whit reasonably smooth and level surfaces, but can be muddy.
+The grass and woodland pathways are free of slopes with reasonably smooth and level surfaces, but can be muddy.

 This breathtakingly beautiful landscape contains many habitats: parkland, lough shore, species rich grassland, wet woodland and mature oak woodland.
 Over 400 species of plants and many mosses and lichens have been identified here.
 All eight species of Northern Ireland's bats have been recorded while pine martens and red squirrels have made it their home.